Florida Home Insurance

 Common Roof Materials In Florida

 The rooftop material of a home can vary greatly.
-Each type of roof material has different characteristics.
+From an asphalt roof, slate roof, rubber roof, hip roof, to a standing seam metal roof, each type of roof material has different characteristics.
 Here are the various advantages and disadvantages of each type of roof.

 common roof material types